Pedestrian Accident Attorney Henderson County

 When a vehicle hits someone on foot, the person walking or jogging has almost no protection.
 Broken bones, head injuries, and long hospital stays are common, and life can change in a moment.
 If you or someone you love was injured as a pedestrian in Henderson County, Hensley Cloninger & Greer, P.C. is here to guide you through what comes next.

-With over 30 years of experience in personal injury law and more than 85 years of combined experience on our team, we are committed to providing careful, client focused representation.
+With over 30 years of experience in personal injury law and more than 85 years of combined experience on our team, we are committed to providing careful, client-focused representation.
 We draw on our knowledge of insurance company tactics and serious injury cases to help injured pedestrians and families in this area move forward with confidence.

 Why Injured Pedestrians Turn To Our Firm For Help

-Choosing a law firm after a pedestrian crash is an important decision.
-You want a team that understands both the medical impact of your injuries and the way insurance companies evaluate these claims.
-At Hensley Cloninger & Greer, P.C., our practice has focused on personal injury law for decades, and we bring that focus to every pedestrian injury case we handle.
+- Choosing a law firm after a pedestrian crash is an important decision, and injured pedestrians need a team that understands both the medical impact of their injuries and how insurance companies evaluate claims.

-Our firm was founded by John C. Hensley Jr., who began his career representing insurance companies.
-That experience gave our team insight into how insurers investigate collisions, question injured people, and evaluate settlement offers.
-Today, we use that knowledge to anticipate insurance tactics and protect the interests of injured pedestrians and their families.
+- Our firm was founded by John C. Hensley Jr., who began his career representing insurance companies, giving our team unique insight into how insurers investigate collisions, assess claims, and approach settlements.

 Pedestrian Accidents In Henderson County: Risks You Face After A Crash